DOT Alcohol Testing: Thresholds, Methods, and What the Numbers Mean

 Testing Methods

-DOT alcohol tests use an Evidential Breath Testing (EBT) device operated by a trained Breath Alcohol Technician (BAT).
+DOT alcohol tests use an EBT (Evidential Breath Testing — the device used for DOT alcohol tests) operated by a trained BAT (Breath Alcohol Technician — the trained person who administers the test).
 The process:

 1. Screen test: Initial breath test.
 If below 0.02, the test is negative — done.